phenomenon-robotics/ros2_differential_drive/README.md

 made minor source changes to update the package for ROS Hydro and above, moving to catkin, removing code warnings, and changing the package layout to match current ROS guidelines.

+2020 Andreas Klintberg update all of it to ROS2 and changed the layout to fit the new Python ROS2 guidelines.

 ROS package page::
 http://wiki.ros.org/differential_drive